Trinidad and Tobago Guardian:

-In 2017, 95.1FM was re-branded to 951 REMIX and retains a market leading position as an adult contemporary station.
+In 2017, 95.1FM was re-branded to 951 REMIX and retains a market-leading position as an adult contemporary station.

-The East Indian market has been catered for by TBC since 1995, with the launch of Sangeet 106.1FM followed by Aakash Vani 106.5FM, both highly successful with a mix of chutney and other East Indian music as well as talk and discussion programmes.
+The East Indian market has been catered for by TBC since 1995, with the launch of Sangeet 106.1FM followed by Aakash Vani 106.5FM, both highly successful with a mix of chutney and other East Indian music as well as talk and discussion programs.

 In 2011, TBC launched its sixth radio station, Slam 100.5FM.
 The progressive urban station has taken the market by storm, becoming a multimedia conversation point for a younger, urban demographic in Trinidad and Tobago.

-In 2015, the network was revamped with the closure of its inspirational 730AM service and the opening of Sky 99.5FM, also catering for the Christian inspirational market.
-This was needed to reflect the fact that most people in Trinidad and Tobago now prefer to listen to radio on FM.
+In 2015, the network was revamped with the closure of its inspirational 730AM service and the opening of Sky 99.5FM, also catering to the Christian inspirational market.
+This was needed to reflect the fact that most people in Trinidad and Tobago now prefer to listen to the radio on FM.
 Also in the same year, Guardian Media decided to take its decades of radio broadcast experience to Guyana, with the setting up of Mix 90.1FM, an adult contemporary music station broadcasting live from the capital Georgetown and serving all major cities in the country.

 Guardian Media’s network of stations is also available online on station websites, helping cement its position as Trinidad and Tobago’s biggest and best radio network with over 300 thousand regular listeners on-air and online.